4thguy/vme.coop/frontend.vme.coop/README.md

   - 'Home' - Hi :)
   - 'Products' - Lists the products available for purchase, allows the user to add them to cart
   - 'Cart' - Shopping cart, allows updating of quantity or removing items from cart
-  - 'Orders' - Lists all orders made by the user
+  - 'Orders' - Lists all orders made by the user.
+User can view more details or pay for pending orders
   - 'Order/:id' - Details of a specific order

   ## Assumptions